thisisdavidbell/hello-ocp/HELLO-OCP-OLM.md

 Plan:
  - 1. DONE - Create an operator to deploy a hello-ocp image (probably as a pod)
  - 2. DONE - Update to reconcile the name to say hello to, from a cr field - required update to model, and reconcile code.
- - 3. Update operator to also create a service and route as part of a 'helloocp' kind
+ - 3. ===> Update operator to also create a service and route as part of a 'helloocp' kind (include namespace in route to avoid clashes)
  - 4. Update to create a deployment, and use size and other fields
- - 5. DONE - Consider adding validation, as mentioned in crd file `hello-ocp-operator/pkg/apis/helloocp/v1alpha1/helloocp_types.go`: `	// Add custom validation using kubebuilder tags: https://book-v1.book.kubebuilder.io/beyond_basics/generating_crd.html`
+ - 5. DONE - Add validation via annotations
- - 6. Can I use catalogsource etc in order to add my operator to OperatorHub?
+ - 6. DONE Create catalog, bundle, catsrc to add olm and show operator to OperatorHub
- - 7. Support update with subscription, index, installplan etc...
+ - 7. Create a new version of operator, and have a currently deployed operator auto updated
+ - 8. Create a new beta channel, and deploy a new version of operator to that channel (with or without new helloocp image)
+ - 9. Implement spec.version to allow me to specify which version of hello I want to provide
+ - 10. Add a validating webhook
+ - 11. Update Status of cr with useful value
+ - 12. Add a logo

 ## 1. Create an operator to deploy a hello-ocp image (probably as a pod)

 Following steps of linked tutorial, with following changes: